Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ### Model Training <a name="logreg-model-training"></a>

-Instantiating and training our Logistic Regression model is done using the below code.
-We use the *random_state* parameter to ensure reproducible results, meaning any refinements can be compared to past results.
-We also specify *max_iter = 1000* to allow the solver more attempts at finding an optimal regression line, as the default value of 100 was not enough.
+Instantiating and training my Logistic Regression model was done using the below code.
+I used the *random_state* parameter to ensure reproducible results, meaning any refinements could be compared to past results.
+I also specified *max_iter = 1000* to allow the solver more attempts at finding an optimal regression line, as the default value of 100 was not enough.

 ```python
 # Instantiate our model object